andrewhickey/sh24-order-journey/README.md

 ### `npm test`

+Ensure that a local server is running with `npm start`

-Launches Cypress and executes the test suite in headless mode See [https://www.cypress.io/](https://www.cypress.io/) for more information
+Launches Cypress and executes the test suite against the local server in headless mode See [https://www.cypress.io/](https://www.cypress.io/) for more information

 ### `npm run cypress:open`